Blog

 This is one of the simplest yet most critical maintenance tasks.
 Clogged and dirty filters force your AC system to work much harder to pull in air, which drives up your energy bills and puts unnecessary strain on the components.
 Dirty filters also fail to trap dust, pollen, and other debris, which can lower your building’s indoor air quality.
 For most commercial spaces, you should inspect your filters monthly and plan to change them at least every three months.
 If your business is in a dusty environment or has high foot traffic, you might need to change them even more frequently.

-Clean Coils and Check Refrigerant
+Clean Coils and Verify Refrigerant Levels

 Your AC system has two sets of coils, the evaporator and condenser coils, that work together to cool the air.
 Over time, these coils get covered in dirt and grime, which makes it harder for them to do their job efficiently.
 Cleaning them is a key part of routine maintenance.
 At the same time, a technician should check the refrigerant levels.
 If they're too low, it usually means there's a leak somewhere in the system.
 Both of these tasks are best handled by a professional during a routine air conditioning service visit, typically twice a year.